-If you provide regular help with activities such as taking medicine, washing or dressing someone either in your home or theirs, you are considered to be a carer.
+If you regularly help someone with things like taking medicine, or washing or dressing them in your home or theirs, you are considered to be a carer.

-Recognising that you are a carer is the first step to getting the support you need.
+Recognising you are a carer is the first step to getting the support you need.

-There is lots of support available for carers to help meet the challenges of this role:
+There is lots of support available for carers to help meet the challenges of this role, including:

-To find out about all these services please contact Carers Network who provide information, advice and care services on behalf of the council.
+To find out about these services, contact Carers Network who provide information, advice and care services on behalf of the council.